VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

-With this approach, you can run multiple instances of the **SubscriptionReceiver** class and the various handlers in different Windows Azure worker role instances, which enables you to scale-out your solution.
+With this approach, you can run multiple instances of the **SubscriptionReceiver** class and the various handlers in different Windows Azure worker role instances, which enables you to scale out your solution.
 You can also have multiple instances of the **CommandBus**, **EventBus**, and **TopicSender** classes in different Windows Azure worker role instances.